Shahid718/Fortran-Phase-field-codes-using-Internal-Procedures/model_A/ReadMe.md

 ### **Internal subprograms**

-This section has the user defined routines (table 2).
+This section has the user-defined routines (table 2).
 Only three routines are called in the main program i.e., one in each section.

 **Table 2:**